-Rule no. Wholesale charging rule Compliance statement (d) the company has consulted with relevant stakeholders in a timely and effective manner on its indicative Wholesale Charges.
+Rule no. Wholesale charging rule Compliance statement (c) the company has appropriate systems and processes in place (including up-to-date models and data) to make sure that the information published about its indicative Wholesale Charges is accurate; and KPMG LLP have assured our 2021-22 indicative charges.
+As part of their work, KPMG performed checks on the base data used for forecasting the number of billed properties and volumes of water and wastewater.
+For the most material charges in terms of revenue yield, KPMG checked the base data used for forecasting purposes back to source systems. (d) the company has consulted with relevant stakeholders in a timely and effective manner on its indicative Wholesale Charges.
 Compliant.
-We commenced engagement with CCWater on 2020-21 charges in July 2020.
+We commenced engagement with CCWater on 2021-22 charges in July 2020.
 The engagement to date has comprised an on-going exchange of emails, including the provision of information to CCWater both proactively and in response to their queries.
-In addition to publishing our preliminary Statement of Significant Changes on our website in July 2020, our Wholesale Services Team proactively contacted retailers to make them aware of the Statement and to offer them the opportunity to provide feedback and seek clarification.
+In addition to publishing our Indicative Scope for 2021-22 Wholesale Charges on our website in July 2020, our Wholesale Services Team proactively contacted retailers to make them aware of the Statement and to offer them the opportunity to provide feedback and seek clarification.